 3.3 Twenty Questions

 Are you someone who is good at guesswork?
-Twenty Questions is the game for you to play with your remote team.
+Twenty Questions is one of the online games for Google Meet for you to play with your remote team.
 You can either ask participants to guess an item that you’ve chosen – or even a famous personality.
 Think of names that can’t be guessed easily to make the game more exciting.

 With the help of Google Meet’s Q&A feature, participants can ask close-ended questions in the chat box and guess the object or personality within twenty questions.
 The host can keep a track of the number of questions.